poppadum/dynquee/doc/config.md

 Place your media files in the appropriate subdirectory (look at the included files for examples):

-- *game-specific* media go in the appropriate system directory; for example:
+- *game-specific* media go in the appropriate game system directory; for example:
     - for the arcade version of [Defender] with a ROM named `defender.zip`, put your media file in `mame/` and name it `defender.<something>` e.g. `mame/defender.01.png`
     - for the Megadrive version of [Aladdin] with a ROM named `aladdin.zip`, put your media file in `megadrive/` and name it `aladdin.<something>` e.g. `megadrive/aladdin.mp4`